HorizenOfficial/Sidechains-SDK/readme.md

-**Sidechains-SDK Alpha**
+**Sidechains-SDK Beta**
 -------------------
-Sidechains-SDK is a framework, that allows to create [Horizen](https://www.horizen.global/) blockchain compatible sidechains with custom business logic.
+Sidechains are an appealing innovation devised to enable blockchain scalability and extensibility.
+The basic idea is simple yet powerful: construct a parallel chain – sidechain – with desired features like custom business logic, and provide a way to transfer coins between the mainchain and the sidechain Sidechains-SDK is a framework, that allows to create such sidechains with custom business logic for [Horizen](https://www.horizen.global/) blockchain.
+Detailed description mainchain / sidechain interaction could be found on next [whitepaper](https://www.horizen.global/assets/files/Horizen-Sidechain-Zendoo-A_zk-SNARK-Verifiable-Cross-Chain-Transfer-Protocol.pdf)

-**Alpha features**
+**Beta features**
 1. Multiple sidechain nodes network.
-2. Mainchain synchronization: Cross-chain Transfer Protocol support for sidechain declaration and forward transfers.
+2. Mainchain synchronization: Cross-chain Transfer Protocol support for sidechain declaration: forward and backward transfers.
-3. Basic Consensus (anyone can forge).
+3. Proof-of-Stake consensus protocol for sidechain based on Ouroboros Praos consensus protocol.
 4. Built-in coins transferring operations inside sidechain.
 5. HTTP API for basic node operations.
 6. Possibility to declare custom Transactions/Boxes/Secrets/etc.